 This is an impartial, confidential and free service which can help you through the SEND system.
 It has independent supporters who can visit you at home, give information by phone or support you in meetings.
 You can contact the Service at:

-The Forum is run by Bury parents for parents and can offer a range of support and advice.
-The Forum can be contacted at:
+The service is run by Bury parents for parents and can offer a range of support and advice.
+The service can be contacted at:

 The SEN Team

 The Team is responsible for the maintenance and review of Education, Health and Care Plans or Statements of SEN for children and young people who live in Bury.
 Since 2014 it has organised the transfer from Statements to Education, Health and Care Plans.
 The Team can be contacted at:

 Tel: 0161 253 5969